 Volunteers may not gather in the building or at the front desk unless permitted by a school official as part of the volunteers' responsibilities.
-While it is a school, it is also a business and each employee has responsibilities that preclude them from being able to socialize during work hours.
+Please remember that while it is a school, it is also a business and each employee has responsibilities that preclude them from being able to socialize during work hours.